stackbit-projects/marvelous-chili-4f71b/content/pages/index.md

             has_icon: true
             icon: arrow-right
             icon_position: right
-      - title: Data Migration Services
+      - title: Expert in Data Migration
         image: /images/maroon-giraffe.jpg
         image_alt: App users welcoming a new member
         content: "Myndkloud provides you end-to-end data modernization services including data center migration, database migration & management, and managed analytics with BI.
 We guarantee our \_**24/7/365**\_support to our clients.\n"